 Methodology and sources

-Countries with a population lower than 1M were excluded from the rankings as they are often outliers in global distribution per population metrics due to small population numbers.
-Excluding countries and territories with a population of fewer than 1M does not significantly impact global statistics as they account for less than 1% of the worldwide population.
+We excluded countries with a population lower than 1M from the rankings as they tend to be outliers in global distribution per population metrics due to their small population numbers.
+This exclusion does not significantly impact global statistics as these countries and territories account for less than 1% of the worldwide population.

-The data was collected by our independent partners from 29,000 publicly available databases and aggregated by email addresses.
-This data was then anonymized and passed on to Surfshark’s researchers to perform a statistical analysis of their findings.
+To collect the data, our independent partners aggregated data by email addresses from 29,000 publicly available databases.
+They then anonymized the data and passed it on to Surfshark’s researchers for statistical analysis of their findings.

-For timeline accuracy, our independent partners record the actual time of the breach instead of when it first becomes public.
-Therefore, past numbers can change as new cases are reported.
+For timeline accuracy, our independent partners recorded the actual time of the breach instead of when it first became public.
+Therefore, past numbers may change as new cases are reported.

-- Data breach — an event when the intruder copies and leaks user data such as names, surnames, email addresses, passwords, etc.
+- Data breach — an event when an intruder copies and leaks user data such as names, surnames, email addresses, passwords, etc.;

 - Breach density — breach count of a country per its population.